Docs / Guides /Build

 2. Generate from your own portrait

-Upload a mix of image, video, voice clip, and system prompt at bithuman.ai — or generate programmatically over the API (covered below).
+Upload a mix of image, voice clip, and system prompt at bithuman.ai — or generate programmatically over the API (covered below).

 Media uploads